v4lheru/slack-supabase/README.md

 - **Flexibility:** Easily add or update tools in the MCP server without changing the Node.js code.
 - **Separation:** Keep Slack/event logic in Node.js and AI/tool logic in Python.
 - **Future-proof:** Ready for new OpenAI Agent SDK features and tool integrations.
+- **Database Integration:** Direct access to your Supabase database through the Supabase MCP server.

 ## Requirements